 They don't just post content related to banking or finance.
 They also post videos about things that are helpful for the community, that confirm their stance on social issues, and that highlight their company culture by showcasing exceptional teammates.

-Bank of America enhances their brand's voice and shows that they are a company that cares with their meaningful videos that have thousands of views and shares.
+Bank of America enhances its brand's voice and shows that they are a company that cares with its meaningful videos that have thousands of views and shares.

 2. Contently: Infographics